-Hang on, are these really Australian version, or are they just PAL ones from some other territory, that work in Australia?
-And does it matter?
+Hang on, are these really Australian version?
+(Or are they just PAL ones from some other territory, that work in Australia?
+And does it really matter?)

 Good question.
 Some people don't care, or don't know the difference, but usually people who ask this question do care, and so we feel it is necessary to give you a complete answer.